Mariansza/GraFx/README.md

 # Basic integration example of SDK usage

-This basic example shows how simple it is to make a TypeScript integration, as well as using the SDK via NPM instead of a script.
+This basic example shows how simple it is to make a Javascript integration, as well as using the SDK via NPM instead of a script.

 ## How to run